 9. Washington Was an Eager Farmer

 He belongs to a planter family, and his interests in farming are pretty natural.
-He read a book on the lives and conditions of farmers across America and the world.
+George read a book on the lives and conditions of farmers across America and the world.
 He also participated in discussions related to farmers’ rights and farming methods.
 He invested in revolutionizing farming technology and signed a new patent for an automated mill.

 10. Believer of Westward Expansion

 Washington was from Virginia, which lies in westward America.
 The tilt towards westward expansion seems evident to him.
-He wanted to use the area near the Potomac river to help in the growth of America.
+He wanted to use the area near the Potomac River to help in the growth of America.
 He played a significant role in industrializing America and where it stands today as a nation.